 The Foundation, through its wholly owned subsidiary CCCF Manager 1, LLC, owns a 10% interest in the CHN Garfield Limited Dividend Housing Association Limited Partnership ("Garfield").
 CCCF Manager 1, LLC is the General Partner of Garfield.
 The Foundation will provide administrative assistance to Garfield.
-During the year ended December 31, 2022, the Foundation made no payments on behalf of, or was reimbursed by Garfield for utilities, building maintenance, or salaries and benefits.
+During the year ended December 31, 2023, the Foundation made no payments on behalf of, or was reimbursed by Garfield for utilities, building maintenance, or salaries and benefits.
 The Foundation is a party to an agreement with Garfield where it is committed to loan them \$300,000 at a 6% interest rate for a 17-year term contingent on cash flows.
-As of December 31, 2022, the loan has not been funded due to a delay in the project.
+As of December 31, 2023, the loan has been fully funded.